IBM-Cloud/vpc-ha-iac/README.md

 ## Automation Use Cases

-This installs the following software packages, Wordpress, Apache, PHP, and Maria db.
+This installs the following software packages, Wordpress, Apache, and (self-managed) Maria DB.

+User has a choice to opt-out of Maria DB and opt-in with [IBM Cloud DBaaS (MySQL)](https://cloud.ibm.com/docs/databases-for-mysql?topic=databases-for-mysql-getting-started).
+To opt-in for IBM Cloud DBaaS (MySQl) change the DBaaS flag to true in the
+`userinput.auto.tfvars`.

 <img src="./single-availability-zone-automation/images/Software-stack.png" width="250" />